ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-software-engineers-guidebook-a-review-and-reflection.md

 > Your task is done when the objective is completed, that is, when your customer says that everything is okay thought feedback.

-We always develop a product for a customer, so, we need to develop what he needs.
+**We always develop a product for a customer**, so, we need to develop what he needs.
 It's simple.

 ### Soft skills are very important (sometimes more than hard skills)

 Another polemical topic.
 As you grow in your career as a Software Engineer, you'll increase the impact you make.
 It's common to make more contributions that will impact the whole team, department, or company, impacting more people with your job.
 So, it's very common to use this expertise to come closer to Product folks, Designers, Stakeholders, and other Managers to understand what is really necessary to do to make a real impact on the company.

-Because of it, the foundation abilities are very important to proceed beyond a Software Engineering career, like Tech Lead, and Staff roles.
+Because of it, the foundation abilities are very important to proceed beyond a Senior Software Engineer career, like a Staff Engineer role.
 So, don't neglect the human skills.
 Put in your roadmap evolving topics like communication, time management, meeting management, stress management, collaboration, emotional intelligence, active listening, empathy, and conflict resolution are examples.

 > As much as you like to just develop, make relations with other folks is inevitable to grow to create more impact.